BriqueDeckard/CodinGame_Solutions_JAVA/DOCKER/README.md

 OS: Windows 10 version 2004, Build 19041
 WSL2 enabled
 In order to install the distros as WSL2 by default, once WSL2 installed, run the command wsl.exe --set-default-version 2 in Powershell
-WSL2 distro installed from the Windows Store - the distro used is Ubuntu-18.04 Docker Desktop for Windows, stable channel - the version used is 2.2.0.4 [Optional] Microsoft Terminal installed from the Windows Store Open the Windows store and type "Terminal" in the search, it will be (normally) the first option Windows Store Terminal
+- WSL2 distro installed from the Windows Store - the distro used is Ubuntu-18.04
+- Docker Desktop for Windows, stable channel - the version used is 2.2.0.4 [Optional] Microsoft Terminal installed from the Windows Store Open the Windows store and type "Terminal" in the search, it will be (normally) the first option

 And that's actually it.
 For Docker Desktop for Windows, no need to configure anything yet as we will explain it in the next section.